Overview: VPN split tunneling for Microsoft 365

 Does this advice apply to users in China using a worldwide instance of Microsoft 365?

 No, it does not.
 The one caveat to the above advice is users in the PRC who are connecting to a worldwide instance of Microsoft 365.
 Due to the common occurrence of cross border network congestion in the region, direct Internet egress performance can be variable.
-Most customers in the region operate using a VPN to bring the traffic into the corporate network and utilize their authorized MPLS circuit or similar to egress outside the country via an optimized path.
+Most customers in the region operate using a VPN to bring the traffic into the corporate network and utilize their authorized MPLS circuit or similar to egress outside the country/region via an optimized path.
 This is outlined further in the article Microsoft 365 performance optimization for China users.

 Does split-tunnel configuration work for Teams running in a browser?